 Education & Licenses

 Ph.D., Hospital and Health Administration, University of Iowa.
 M.S., Biomedical Engineering, Iowa State University.
 B.S., Electrical Engineering, Iowa State University.
 Registered Professional Engineer (PE), State of Colorado.
 Certified Clinical Engineer (CCE), Healthcare Technology Certification Commission.
 Certified Healthcare Facilities Manager (CHFM), AHA Certification Center.
 Certified Professional in Healthcare Risk Management (CPHRM), AHA Certification Center.
-Certified Professional in Patient Safety (CPPS), Certification Board for Professionals in Patient Safety Founder, Past-President, and Fellow of the American College of Clinical Engineering.
+Certified Professional in Patient Safety (CPPS), Certification Board for Professionals in Patient Safety.
+Founder, Past-President, and Fellow of the American College of Clinical Engineering.
 Fellow of the American Institute of Medical and Biological Engineering.
 Fellow of the American Society for Healthcare Engineering.
-Recipient of the 2008 Marvin D. Shepherd Patient Safety Award, ACCE Healthcare Technology Foundation.
+2019 ACCE Lifetime Achievement Award.
+2017 AAMI HTM Leadership Award.
+2008 ACCE Marvin D. Shepherd Patient Safety Award.
+2006 ACCE Professional Development Award.